What is the Marriage Allowance and who can get it?

 You can receive or transfer 10’% of your tax-free allowance to or from your spouse or civil partner each tax year to save tax.

-To benefit as a couple, you must be married or in a civil partnership, living together doesn’t count.
+You must be married or in a civil partnership, living together as a couple doesn’t count.
 One of you needs to be a basic rate of 20% taxpayer.
 Higher 40% and an additional rate of 45% taxpayers are not eligible for this allowance.

 How much can the Marriage Allowance save me?